kurdin/Tempomat/README.md

 - Receive a notification when a build breaks
 - Trigger rebuild right from your desktop

+The project was heavily inspired by [CCMenu](http://ccmenu.org), CCMenu however has some limitations, it only show the status of the `master` branch, it is a read-only integration, it cannot interact with the APIs of the systems, **Tempomat** solves all this issues by integrating directly with the APIs, it needs to be maintained but it offers a richer integration and the ability to trigger actions on the CI systems.

 ## Licensing
 Tempomat is licensed under the Outrun Labs EULA 1.1.